Digital Nomad Tax 2026: 183 Days ≠ Tax-Free

 Tax residency addresses where a person is taxed.
 Permanent establishment (PE) addresses where a business is taxed.
 These are separate determinations, and a nomad can trigger PE in a country without being personally tax resident there.

 PE creates a tax obligation for the entity in the PE country.
 This is separate from, and in addition to, any personal income tax the nomad might owe.
-A nomad who is personally tax resident in Country A, with an entity registered in Country B, working from Country C for four months, has created a three-jurisdiction structural position — each with its own rules, thresholds, and filing requirements.
+A nomad who is personally tax resident in Country A, with an entity registered in Country B, working from Country C for four months, has created a three-jurisdiction structural position, each with its own rules, thresholds, and filing requirements.

 The pattern: nomads often focus exclusively on personal tax residency while the entity-level PE question goes entirely unexamined.
+The permanent establishment risk analysis maps where this line sits and why most CPAs don't flag it.

 Documentation requirements